MadLadSquad/UntitledImGuiTextUtils/README.md

 - [x] Highlighted text
 - [x] Ruby text

+## Learning
+All information can be found on the [wiki](https://github.com/MadLadSquad/UntitledImGuiTextUtils/wiki).

 ## Showcase
 ### Easy typeface rendering
 Rendering Normal, Bold, Italic, BoldItalic and Monospace text all in 5 lines of code: